gamburg/margin/README.md

 There are plenty of well-known, powerful applications that force their own organizational philosophy on the user.
 And there's nothing inherently wrong with that.

 Nevertheless, when an application's user-facing models of thought...
-  1. cannot be easily mapped to the the user's own mental models, or
+  1. cannot be easily mapped to the user's own mental models, or
   2. are not justified for the user,

 it can lead to frustration.
 For example: